ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 1. Data organized in columns with descriptive headers that specify variable names and **units**.
 If a table must span multiple pages, a header needs to be added for every page.
 2. Correct number of significant figures for the data.
 3. All data in a column aligned at the decimal point.
-4. If you have any calculations in your table then you should show your work for **one row** of the table.
+4. If you have any calculations in your table, then you should show your work for **one row** of the table.
 :::

-Below we show an example of an excellent table and a not so great table.
-Just by glancing at them, you can probably guess which table is which -- the bad table is visually confusing off and difficult to read independent of its poor technical qualities.
+Below we show an example of an excellent table and a not-so-great table.
+Just by glancing at them, you can probably guess which table is which -- the bad table is visually confusing and difficult to read, independent of its poor technical qualities.

 ::::::RFigure table_ex m